-Bella was four years old and full of spark so her family were very quick to notice when suddenly she started to behave differently.
+Bella was four years old and full of spark so her family was very quick to notice when suddenly she started to behave differently.
 She became increasingly thirsty and just wasn’t herself.

 Fast five questions with Bella

-Are you using a pump or on injections?
+1. Are you using a pump or on injections?
 Insulin pump

 2. What’s your go-to hypo treatment?
 Soft lollies and juice